SaadOjo/RKNN/README.md

     1. _**ai**_ folder.

         This is available at the DTSIS **Network Attached Storage** (NAS).
 Copy this folder to your home directory.

+        {Add the folder location in NAS}

+        This folder contains all the helper scripts and codes that will be needed for development on the Compute Stick.

+        Some important directoies in the AI folder are as follows:

+        * ```~/ai/rockchip/rknn-toolkit/docs```

+            Contains the official documentation for the rknn-toolkit.

 * Dependencies: